Skip to content

 Compute depolarization ratio (DPOL = XPOL/CPOL) from attenuated backscatter signals.

-This function derives the depolarization ratio from cross-polarized (XPOL) and co-polarized (CPOL) attenuated backscatter signals.
-Signals below the surface are masked, by default with a vertical margin on 300 meters above elevation to remove potencial surface retrun.
-Also, signals are smoothed (or "cleaned") with a rolling mean, and near-zero divisions are suppressed.
-Cleaned CPOL and XPOL signals are stored alongside DPOL, and a secondary single depol. profile calculated from mean profiles is added (i.e., mean(XPOL)/mean(CPOL)).
+This function derives the depol. ratio from cross-polarized (XPOL) and co-polarized (CPOL) attenuated backscatter signals.
+Signals below the surface are masked, by default with a vertical margin on 300 meters above elevation to remove potential surface return.
+Also, signals are smoothed (or "cleaned") with a rolling mean, and near-zero divisions are suppressed and set to NaN instead.
+In the resulting dataset, the ratio curtain and a ratio profile calculated from mean profiles of the full dataset (e.g., mean(XPOL)/mean(CPOL)).

 Parameters: